METUOBSERVR/obserVR/README.md

 -   The following commands add and save your changes in your local memory.
     *   "git add -file you want to save for everything you can put dot-"
     *   "git commit -m -the message for commit-"
 -   The following commands send (commit) your changes.
-The changes you did can be seed by other developeres.
+The changes you did can be seen by other developeres.
     *   "git push"      WARNING: !!!
 IF THERE IS ERROR WHILE PUSHING, DO NOT FORCE TO PUSH IT
 -   The following command calls the provious commit of project.
     *   "git checkout -commit code-"